laninsky/divergent_allele_test/README.md

 Stringr:  Hadley Wickham (2012). stringr: Make it easier to work with strings..
   R package version 0.6.2. http://CRAN.R-project.org/package=stringr (for up-to-date citation information run citation("stringr" in R)

-#Version history#
+### Version history

 v1.0.1: changed language in the readme and R code to reflect we are calculating average pairwise distance over unique alleles (rather than saying nucleotide diversity seeing as this is not a population metric where we expect haplotypes to be identical).
+Version used in Heimeier et al. (2018).

 v1.0.0: ready to rock 'n' roll